Turning your classroom into a collaborative learning community

 While you can’t control everyone’s actions, there are ways to structure your classroom and set ground rules to create a collaborative learning environment where students can thrive.
 They may even enjoy it!

-– Build a classroom community — It’s important to make a powerful impression from the first day of class by setting the ground rules and energizing your students.
+– Build a classroom community: It’s important to make a powerful impression from the first day of class by setting the ground rules and energizing your students.
 How do you want your students to get your attention?
 What do they need to come to class with?
 You should also go over your policy on homework due dates and your expectations for students’ interactions with each other.
 It’s equally as important to discuss the overall goal of your class and foster a collaborative learning community among your students in order to give every student a space where their voice is respected.
-If you teach a science class, define the key topics you’ll be learning, your expectations on what they should get out of the class and how they should work together to get there.
+If you teach a science class, define the key topics you’ll be learning, your expectations on what they should get out of the class, and how they should work together to get there.
 If you can create an environment that your students feel comfortable and engaged in, then you can create a community where all of your students are striving towards their full potential.
-Ruben Brosbe made the switch from classroom management to community building and he’s not going back!
-Read more about his switch in this insightful post.
+New York City public school teacher Ruben Brosbe made the switch from classroom management to community building and he’s not going back.
+Read more about his experiences in this insightful post.

 Quick Tip: With Classtime’s Collaborative Challenges, you can create a narrative around your lessons that gives your class a common goal to strive for.
 All of your students will be actively engaged in the lesson and you can use the instantaneous insights to improve your lessons and make a greater impact.
 Plus, the challenges tie in your lesson to real-world problems, showing your students the relevance of what you’re teaching!

-Continuously challenge yourself — Classroom management isn’t a one-and-done task.
+– Continuously challenge yourself: Classroom management isn’t a one and done task.
 Keep a timer on your desk (smartphones work wonders) to keep track of how much time you’re lecturing, how much time is spent on group work, if there’s time spent on in-class assignments and any other tasks during class time.
 If you’re spending too much time on a task that isn’t helping your students reach the overall class goal, brainstorm on ways to use your time more effectively so that all of your students are able to reach their full potential.
-Maybe some of the in-class work should be homework so you can have a more productive discussion!
+For example, maybe some of the in-class work should be assigned as homework so you can have a more productive discussion.

 These are just a few tips to help create a collaborative learning community for your students but we know you have more.
 Share your own classroom management and community building strategies in the comments below!